iconicwp/WordPress-Settings-Framework/README.md

 ============================

-The WordPress Settings Framework aims to take the pain out of creating settings pages for your WordPress plugins by effectively creating a wrapper around the WordPress settings API and making super simple to create and maintain settings pages.
+The WordPress Settings Framework aims to take the pain out of creating settings pages for your WordPress plugins by effectively creating a wrapper around the WordPress settings API and making it super simple to create and maintain settings pages.

 This repo is actually a working plugin which demonstrates how to implement WPSF in your plugins.
 See `wpsf-test.php`